antkrit/antkrit/README.md

 # 💫 About Me:
-👋 Hi, I’m a developer with a passion for building efficient and interesting solutions.<br><br>I enjoy working with Python, creating web services, and diving into optimization challenges.
-My projects often reflect what I’m learning and experimenting with, whether it’s web development, exploring new technologies, or computational methods.<br><br>Feel free to take a look around.
+👋 Hi, I’m a developer with a passion for building efficient and interesting solutions.<br><br>I enjoy working with Python, creating web services and diving into optimization challenges.
+My projects often reflect what I’m learning and experimenting with, whether it’s web development, exploring new technologies or computational methods.<br><br>Feel free to take a look around.
 Always open to ideas and collaborations! ✉️

 ## 🌐 Socials: